GNOME/tinysparql/docs/reference/libtracker-sparql/tutorial.md

 }
 ```

-Tracker will provide you with URNs that can be fed into other SPARQL queries
+Tracker by default will provide you with URNs that can be fed into other
-as URIs, while a other SPARQL engines will not.
-In these, the returned
+SPARQL queries as URIs.
+With [](TRACKER_SPARQL_CONNECTION_FLAGS_ANONYMOUS_BNODES)
-elements will be temporary names that can only be used to determine the
+enabled, the returned elements will be temporary names that can only be used to
-existence of a distinct match.
-There, blank nodes can match named nodes, but
+determine the existence of a distinct match.
+There, blank nodes can match named
-named nodes do not match with blank nodes.
+nodes, but named nodes do not match with blank nodes.

 This nature of blank nodes is however useful to query for elements whose
 resource URI is irrelevant, e.g.: